 Frequently asked questions about the Hauraki Rail Trail

 The Hauraki Rail Trail is suitable for all fitness levels.
-Most sections are Grade 1 (easiest), with the Paeroa to Waihi Section is also Grade 1 (Easiest), although there are couple of places where it is considered Grade 2.
+Most sections are Grade 1 (easiest).
+The Paeroa to Waihi Section is also Grade 1 (Easiest), although there are couple of places where it is considered Grade 2.
 The Hauraki Rail Trail is mainly flat - you will encounter a few inclines and declines on Section C. The track surface is mainly gravel.
 Please look at the maps and photos to help you understand what lies ahead on the trail.
 Sections of the track range from 22 - 50 km.
 If a person rode at an average of 10km per hour, this is 2 - 5 hours out of the day.
 Spread it out and take it easy, or go fast and do 2 sections per day – the choice is yours.
 It is recommended that you practice cycling some distances before attempting to cycle the Hauraki Rail Trail.

 The Hauraki Rail Trail is suitable for all ages and skill level.
 It is recommended that you have some prior experience with cycling on loose gravel prior to starting out on the trail.
 The Trail is predominantly wide, flat and smooth, with a gentle gradient.
 Riders should take extra care on short road sections and crossings, and at cattle grids.

-There is no charge to ride the Hauraki Rail Trail however if you need to hire a bike or require shuttle services then there is a charge for this.
-Please contact one of the services providers or iSITEs for further information.
+There is no charge to ride the Hauraki Rail Trail, however if you need to hire a bike or require shuttle services then there is a charge for this.
+Please contact one of the services providers or i-SITEs for further information.
 If you enjoyed riding the Hauraki Rail Trail you can make a donation (however small) towards the on-going maintenance and improvements via our Givealittle Page.

 This region enjoys some of New Zealand's best weather, which makes the Hauraki Rail Trail a good all-year-round ride.

 Temperatures range between 24-31 ̊ C in the summer months, and average around 12-14 ̊ C in the middle of winter, although at night it can be colder.